 Resident/Medical Students Electives

-A two or four week elective including rounds on post transplant patients with the transplant team.
-The residents / medical students will have a chance of directly seeing and treating patients of acute and chronic rejection, observe plasma exchange as a therapy, and observe the transplant surgery with the surgeons in the OR.
+A two- to four-week elective including rounds on post-transplant patients with the transplant team.
+The residents / medical students will have a chance of directly seeing and treating patients with acute and chronic rejection, observe plasma exchange as a therapy, and observe the transplant surgery with the surgeons in the OR.

 Critical Care Nephrology

-A two or four week elective with rounds with the MICU Nephrology team.
-This rotation will cover acute care nephrology patients and hands on experience with CRRT, plasma exchange and ICU ultrasound specific to kidney disease and assessment of volume status.
+A two- to four-week elective with rounds with the ICU Nephrology team.
+This rotation will cover acute care nephrology patients and hands-on experience with different aspects of critical care nephrology.

-Two electives can be combined together for two weeks each to make a total of four weeks.
+- Two electives can be combined for two weeks each, for a total of four weeks.